johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 ## Avoid using `distinct()` on large fields

 The `distinct()` method eliminates duplicate objects from a queryset by comparing all values across the result set.
 When applied to large fields, such as `JSONField` and `TextField`, the database needs to perform expensive comparisons, which can lead to slower query execution times.
+At [PixieBrix](https://www.pixiebrix.com/), a single bad `distinct()` query executed at a relatively high frequency (e.g. tens of calls per minutes) proved detrimental, resulting in a complete database outage.

 To mitigate this issue, you can limit the scope of `distinct()` by applying it to a subset of fields.